Welcome to today's edition of the Rush 24-7 podcast.

 They actually pulled working nurses out of the hospitals to have them participate in the opening ceremony.

-They honored the industrial revolution.
+They honored the Industrial Revolution.

 They honored unions.

-And as we're watching this, and I'm watching this recreation or recreation of the of the uh industrial revolution.
+And as we're watching this, and I'm watching this recreation or recreation of the Industrial Revolution, I had these giant smokestacks that came out of the ground.

-I said, Ah, here we go, global warming, pollution.
+I said, ah, here we go.

-I started nudging Kath, and I said, here we go.
+I said, here we go.

-And then it hit me, and then it hit me.
+And then it hit me.

 It was actually done on behalf of President Kardashian.